ryan-mcclue/unsw/comp4920/ass2.md

 TODO: citation in introduction good
-Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society (1).
+Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society.
-Considering causal and statistical models of explanation, there are potential pathways for achieving fairness, accountability and transparency (FAT) in ADM systems However, due to the nuanced nature of human cognition, these systems can only theoretically approximate the complexity of human decision making[6].
+Considering causal and statistical models of explanation, there are potential pathways for achieving fairness, accountability and transparency (FAT) in ADM systems However, due to the nuanced nature of human cognition, these systems can only theoretically approximate the complexity of human decision making.
 As a result, while technical approaches can make significant progress toward FAT principles, achieving them fully in practice requires human involvement.

-Fairness
-Define FAT and causal and statistical.
+A causal model of explanation focuses on direct cause-and-effect relationships.
+This approach naturally aligns with the human decision making process, where an individual's beliefs and desires influence their actions.

+A statistical model looks at probabilistic relationships between data.
+This offers a different framework for understanding ... by looking at patterns in data like ...

-(TODO: use tutorial slides)
+(TODO: use tutorial slides for definitions)

 F1
+Fairness includes the correctness of a decision and the equitable treatment across different demographics.

 F2

 A1

 A2

 TODO: flora lecture slides from week 7 for XAI
 T1

 (transparency is broken into explainability (understood by non-technical) and interpretability (computer science understanding))
 interpetability: saliency maps (heatmaps; no actionable insights to guide decision making), statisical regression, etc.